-Responsible travel: Shakespeares Way & Thames Path walking holiday
+Responsible tourism: Shakespeares Way & Thames Path walking holiday

 The Responsible Travel Code of Conduct which you receive with your information pack contains suggestions on how to be an ethical traveller by reducing water usage, recycling and properly disposing of litter, and reducing damage to the environment.

 The majority of the accommodations we use are locally owned and operated and use local produce for providing you with breakfast.
 Wherever possible we use accommodations that are registered with the Green Tourism Business Scheme.
 There are local shops, pubs and cafes along the Cotswold Way available for lunches and dinners.
 All these issues make a great difference to the economic welfare of the local community by providing employment.

 During the booking process for your holiday we reduce paper usage by corresponding by email wherever possible and only printing correspondence which is legally binding.
 We recycle our ink cartridges and envelopes, and use low energy light bulbs.
 Paper which cannot be recycled is shredded and composted.

 Whilst on this holiday you will be walking at your own pace in your own group.
 We restrict group sizes on our self-guided walking holidays to a maximum of 12 to reduce impact on the community.